Introducing Our Free Guide to SEO for Website Redesign

 - Understand what elements of your current website drive your rankings and traffic.

-- Create a plan to preserve those elements through the redesign process.
+- Create a plan to preserve those elements through the website redesign process.

 - Know what questions to ask your developers in regards to your SEO and when to ask them.